sriramcu/anatomy_detection_neural_networks_comparison/README.md

 Split dataset into train, validation and test datasets using `split_dataset.py` script.
 Default split is 0.7 - 0.15 - 0.15.
 Use the following command to change that, for example, to a 60-20-20 ratio instead:

 `python split_dataset.py -d dataset/train -v 0.2 -t 0.2`

+To reverse the above split, use `python merge_datasets.py`

 ### 4. Training